 It's actually a slight adaptation of my Chocolate Torte recipe, substituting ground hazelnuts for ground almonds and adding a splash of Amaretto and cherries for a slightly festive twist.

-I absolutely love the combination of the nutty hazelnuts, rich chocolate, fudgy dates, boozy Amaretto and the sweet, fragrant cherries.
+I absolutely love the combination of the nutty hazelnuts, rich chocolate, fudgy dates, fragrant Amaretto and sweet cherries.
 The icing is totally optional, but in my opinion really takes this cake to the next level!

 This cake may be vegan, gluten-free and easily refined sugar free, but you certainly won't notice it!
 The flavours in it mean it's great for Christmas, but it would be just as perfect at any other time of year I think!